MyBooty165/CybriaBrowser/README.md

 # Solutions

-There Are coding IDEs That Do Support Proxies, like Replit, Koyeb, Heroku, Render, Cyclic, Glitch, Railway, CodeSandbox
+There Are coding IDEs That Do Support Proxies, like Replit, Koyeb (Requires Payment), Heroku, Render, Cyclic, Glitch, Railway, CodeSandbox

 # Deploy To Production
 <br>